philippe86220/uno-q-webui-binary-clock-matrix/README.md

 5. In parallel, the WebUI periodically requests the current state from the Python application using the **/api/time** endpoint and updates the binary clock display.

+**The Python application acts as the central coordinator between the WebUI and the microcontroller**.

 ---

 ## 🌐 Web API Endpoints